-- To restore our day-to-day functioning, when we that is possible.
+To restore our day-to-day functioning, when we that is possible.

-Simplicity: In a crisis, I respond best to simple procedures.
+  Simplicity: In a crisis, I respond best to simple procedures and instructions.
 Simple things have the best chance of having a positive effect on me.
 It is not that I am ‘simple’ but my abilities to change are impaired in a crisis.
 That said, it is a time when we can find the necessary energy to focus on desired change.

   Brevity: Psychological first aid needs to be available for short periods, from minutes up to one hour in most cases.
 Long group work and intense individual therapy is counter-productive.

-Innovation: Use creativity; there are no specific instructions for every case or circumstance.
+  Innovation: Use creativity; there are no specific instructions for any one case or circumstance.

-Pragmatism: Keep it practical; impractical suggestions can foster even more frustration and the feeling that things are even more out of control.
+  Pragmatism: Keep it practical; impractical suggestions can foster even more frustration and foster the feeling that things are even more out of control.

-Proximity: effective support services close by can promote a better sense of safety.
+  Proximity: keeping effective support services close by can promote a better sense of safety.

-Immediacy: Crises demand rapid interaction so acting quickly is needed – even so, it is possible for too much haste can generate too little speed and delay the effectiveness of any support services.
+  Immediacy: Crises demand rapid interaction so acting quickly is needed.
+Even so, too much haste can generate too little speed and undermine the impact of support services.

-Expectancy: Set up expectations of a reasonable positive outcome and a sense of hope – the situation is manageable.
-There are do-able things to explore.
+  Expectancy: Set up expectations of a reasonable outcome and foster a sense of hope – the situation is manageable.
+There are do-able things that can be found.

   - changed physical conditions – accommodation, work and important relationships.